Pylons/pyramid/docs/narr/vhosting.rst

 hosting translation for you "under the hood".

-If you use the ``urlmap`` composite application "in front" of a :mod:`pyramid` application or if you use :term:`mod_wsgi` to serve up a :mod:`pyramid` application, nothing special needs to be done within the application for URLs to be generated that contain a prefix. :mod:`paste.urlmap` and :term:`mod_wsgi` manipulate the :term:`WSGI` environment in such a way that the ``PATH_INFO`` and
+If you use the ``urlmap`` composite application "in front" of a :app:`Pyramid` application or if you use :term:`mod_wsgi` to serve up a :app:`Pyramid` application, nothing special needs to be done within the application for URLs to be generated that contain a prefix. :mod:`paste.urlmap` and :term:`mod_wsgi` manipulate the :term:`WSGI` environment in such a way that the ``PATH_INFO`` and